 Another big factor that every cyclist needs to incorporate to extend their endurance is carbohydrates.
 A meta-analysis looking at over 88 studies indicated that carbohydrates improve endurance performance.
 Another study by Jeukendrup and colleagues demonstrated that ingesting multiple transportable carbs over glucose only resulted in an 8% better time-trial performance.

 In general, you’re looking for at least 30 grams of carbs per hour during easy endurance rides, 60 grams of carbs per hour during medium-intense intervals, and 90 grams of carbs during high-intensity sessions and racing.

 To achieve that look out for gels, powders, and bars with a glucose-to-fructose ratio of 2:1.
 This is the fuel your muscles need to prevent fatigue.
 For more details check out my article about carbs usage during cycling.

 Let’s sum up how we can implement these findings into our lives as cyclists.

-Of course, more research is needed on this topic but as an endurance and ultra-endurance athlete myself, I think fatigue resistance is the most important factor alongside FTP that separates winning from losing.
+Of course, we need more research on this topic but as an endurance athlete myself, I think fatigue resistance is the most important factor alongside FTP that separates winning from losing.

-So firstly, apply the principle of specificity and train the demands of your event.
-Include workouts with intervals at tempo or FTP, when already pre-fatigued from accumulated intervals and riding.
+So firstly, apply the principle of specificity and train what’s important in your event.
+Include workouts with intervals at tempo or threshold, when already pre-fatigued from accumulated intervals and riding.
 Secondly, lift heavy weights to become a more resilient cyclist.
 The off-season in winter is the best time to start.

 Lastly, work on factors that can delay fatigue like hydration status and carbohydrate fuelling during training and racing.
-Improving your carbs tolerance can be achieved through gut training during your interval workouts.
+You can improve your carb tolerance by consuming carbs pre-, during, and after your workouts.